 General technology questions, concerns or issues in the online environment.

 The technology resources page for Rutgers students has the latest updates and information about videoconferencing, learning management systems, test proctoring systems, and getting help with technology services and systems.
-If any student, including those with disabilities have general technology or learning management system related questions, not related to their disability, the fastest method of obtaining answers is to reach out to the Office of Information Technology Help Desk.
+If any student, including those with disabilities have general technology or learning management system (Canvas or Sakai) related questions, not related to their disability, the fastest method of obtaining answers is to reach out to the Office of Information Technology Help Desk.

 Concerns or issues with my assistive technology (technology related to my disability such as screen readers, captioning, Kurzweil, Read and Write Gold, text reader, calculator etc.,)L

 If a student with a disability has questions, concerns, or issues related to their assistive or adaptive technologies, they should schedule a RADR Support Call with Rutgers Access and Disability Resources.
 You may also send us an email at: Radr@echo.rutgers.edu.
 At this high volume time, our Rutgers Access and Disability Resources team will be in touch as soon as possible.